 - Start taking pre-natal vitamins which include folic acid supplements.
 The recommended doses in early pregnancy are 500 mcg/day and if possible, start taking this a couple of months before you plan to fall pregnant.
 Consult your doctor before starting any course of vitamins.

 - Try to stay healthy and active.
 Aim to do some exercise each day and try to eat clean.
 Gorging on junk food may seem like the best idea right now, but trust us, it isn’t!

 - Have a medical check-up to make sure you are in the best possible shape to conceive.
 Being overweight, smoking, taking drugs or generally having an unhealthy lifestyle can all interfere with, or delay conception.

 - Make sure your immunisations are up to date.
 Check with your doctor what you need to have to ensure you are covered and your baby will be protected.

 - Try not to take medication unless it has been prescribed for you.
-Some medications are harmful to the baby, especially in the early weeks of their development.
+Some medications are harmful for the baby, especially in the early weeks of their development.